CSteen57/SteenCorp-AD-Lab/Phases/Phase2_RBAC_GPO_Software_Deployment.md

 ## Objective

-Implement enterprise-style access control and workstation management using Active Directory security groups, Group Policy, mapped network drives, and software deployment.
+Implement access control and workstation management using Active Directory security groups, Group Policy, mapped network drives, and software deployment.

-This phase started with role-based access control (RBAC) for department shares, then expanded into Group Policy software deployment by pushing Google Chrome to domain-joined workstations.
+This phase started with role-based access control for department shares, then expanded into Group Policy software deployment by pushing Google Chrome to domain-joined workstations.

 ---

 ## Overview

-In this phase, I focused on managing users, workstations, and resources through centralized domain controls.
+In this phase, I focused on managing users, workstations, and shared resources through centralized domain controls.

-I implemented:
+I implemented and tested:

 - Department-based security groups
 - Group-based access control